Winter igloos are back! Back in situ, back in our lives and back on our cold-weather bucket-lists.

 Coppa Club Putney

-The igloo pedigree is undeniable, Coppa Club is opening an outpost in Putney and… it’s got dining pods!
+Coppa Club (yes them again) also have an outpost in Putney and… it’s got dining pods!

-Arriving on November 2nd, the new opening features three bookable igloos, to the same design and standard as the London Bridge ones (they’re also igloo-ing up their Brighton, Cobham Village, Maidenhead, Henley-on-Thames, Sonning-on-Thames and Streatley-on-Thames (basically all the ‘On-Thameses’).
+With three bookable igloos, to the same design and standard as the London Bridge ones (they’ve also igloo-ed up their Brighton, Cobham Village, Maidenhead, Henley-on-Thames, Sonning-on-Thames and Streatley-on-Thames locations).